Happy Birthday City of Vancouver Archives Buildingby

 Today is the City of Vancouver Archives building will celebrate its 39th anniversary.
-Opening on December 29th, 1973 in at 1150 Chestnut Street near Vanier Park, they were named after the man who started the archives when Vancouver was but a budding young city — Major J.S.
+Opening on December 29th, 1973 in at 1150 Chestnut Street near Vanier Park, they were named after the man who started the archives when Vancouver was a new city — Major J.S.
 Matthews.

 Matthews declared the Vancouver City Archives officially open on June 13, 1933 but the Major J.S.
 Matthews Building that we have today was the first building in Canada to be built specifically as a city archive.